BND Hamburger Icon

 Open row

-Here’s a breakdown of how self-service POS kiosks work so you can determine if this payment method is right for your business.
+Here’s a breakdown of how self-service POS kiosks work and their benefits so you can determine if this checkout method is right for your business.

 What is a self-service POS kiosk?

-A self-service POS kiosk has much of the same functionality as a POS system managed by your staff members.
-A user can select products for sale on a touchscreen or scan products using a barcode scanner, and the system can add up quantities, calculate sales tax and accept payment.
+A self-service POS kiosk has much of the same functionality as a traditional POS system managed by employees.
+Customers can select products for sale on the kiosk’s touch screen or scan products using a barcode scanner, and the kiosk system adds up quantities, calculates sales tax and accepts payments.

-With self-service POS kiosks, some of the functionality ordinarily available to a cashier is accessible to an employee with login credentials.
-For example, the employee could intervene to change a price because of damage or unprogrammed promotions.
+With self-service POS kiosks, some of the functionality ordinarily available to a cashier is accessible only to an employee with login credentials.
+For example, if a customer is having trouble using the kiosk, a staffer with specific user access could intervene to resolve the issue.

 Did You Know?Did you know

-Mobile POS systems in restaurants increase customer engagement by linking customer profiles and customer loyalty programs, allowing you to treat diners like family.
+Mobile POS systems for restaurants, such as tabletop kiosks, can increase customer engagement by linking customer profiles and customer loyalty programs.

-• Retailers: Self-service kiosks are standard in grocery stores and big-box stores, where they typically exist side by side with traditional crewed cashier stations.
+• Retailers: Self-service POS kiosks are now standard in grocers and big-box stores, where they typically exist alongside traditional crewed cashier stations.

-• Restaurants: Kiosks are found in many fast-food, fast-casual and casual sit-down restaurants, including Chili’s and Applebee’s, which have tabletop units.
+• Restaurants: Kiosks are found in many fast-food, fast-casual and casual sit-down restaurants, including Chili’s and Olive Garden, which have tabletop units.

 • Ticketing businesses: Self-service kiosks are ideal for businesses that sell tickets, including movie theaters, transportation facilities and sports arenas.
-These self-service kiosk units print and dispense tickets in addition to presenting options and accepting payment.
+These self-service units present ticketing options, accept payments, and print and dispense tickets.

-• Businesses with appointment check-ins: While these aren’t exactly POS systems because no payment is involved, self-service kiosks can streamline appointment check-ins for businesses like salons, hotels and doctors’ offices.
+• Businesses with appointment check-ins: While these aren’t technically POS systems because no payment is involved, self-service kiosks can streamline appointment check-ins for businesses such as salons, hotels and doctors’ offices.

 Did You Know?Did you know